 Board of Directors

-CATHY TOTORICI | SHE/ HERS
+CATHY TOTORICI | SHE / HER

 Cathy Tortorici has devoted her career to ecosystem conservation.
 As Division Chief for the Endangered Species Act (ESA) Interagency Cooperation Division at NOAA Fisheries, Cathy oversaw consultations related to habitat/ water quality impacts, oil/ gas/ wind energy development, and other critical projects.
 Prior to that Cathy served as a Branch Chief at NOAA Fisheries implementing ESA section 7 in the Southeast Regional office of NOAA Fisheries covering nearly 20,000 miles of tidal coastline throughout the South Atlantic, Gulf of Mexico, and Caribbean.
 Earlier in her career, Cathy also led the Oregon Coast/ Columbia River Branch of NOAA Fisheries implementing policy, technical, regulatory and research actions related to the ESA and Magnuson-Stevens Act (essential fish habitat).
 Prior to her tenure with NOAA Fisheries, Cathy worked for the Environmental Protection Agency (Region VII) as their Missouri River Coordinator on water resource/Big River issues, as well as their TMDL Coordinator, Wetlands Enforcement Coordinator, and as a Senior Reviewer of Environmental Impact Statements (National Environmental Policy Act).
 Cathy served on Willamette Riverkeeper’s Board of Directors during its early formative years and return to the board when she returned from Washington DC to Oregon a year ago.
 Cathy brings an incredible breath and depth of knowledge to Willamette Riverkeeper as she takes the reigns as Willamette Riverkeepers Board President.

-jessie rohrig | she/her | secretary
+jessie rohrig | she / her secretary

+Jessie has been playing in the rivers and forests of Oregon her whole life and uses the expanse of the trees and the night sky to recharge and refocus.
+She is a pod leader for Paddle Oregon and supports other WR adventures, especially,especially during summer.
+For the rest of the year.
+Jessie is a middle school science teacher.
 As a teacher, she hopes to cultivate a sense of wonder and awe in her students, the future generation of citizens and voters.
 She encourages young learners to follow the evidence and check that any scientific claim they encounter is backed with ample data and sound reasoning.
 She enjoys sharing stories of her participation in WR’s mussel research with her students.
 She believes that no person can complain about the state of things unless they are taking action in some small part, which for her is teaching and advocating for wild places.

-HEATHER KING | SHE/HER
+HEATHER KING | SHE / HER

 Heather has spent over seven years working and living in Oregon and, over that time, developed a love of and passion for the PNW.
 Heather has a passion for mission-driven work and has spent over 20 years of her professional career in the nonprofit sector.
 Through her work, she shares that passion by connecting and educating volunteers, partners, and donors to the outdoors and the importance, vitality, and joy of Oregon’s natural resources, most especially her waterways.
 Heather is the Executive Director at the Columbia Slough Watershed Council in North Portland, a nonprofit that works to protect and enhance the Columbia Slough and its watershed through community engagement, education, and restoration.
 Before that, she was a staff member at WRK, working as the deputy director for over four years.
 During that time she was responsible for all fundraising, as well as staff development, supervision and worked on several committees helping to educate people about the Willamette River.